VincentGW/Atlas-Treasure-Hunt-Simulator/README.md

-Keep Functions.py in the same fold as Atlas.py when you run the game.
+Keep Functions.py in the same folder as Atlas.py when you run the game.

 Controls:
 Arrow keys: move cursor